 value::Vector

-is transformed
+and a ::std::vector<T> is transformed

 into a

-is a single-value
+Class is a single-value

-and multi-type container for value::Value
+and multi-type container for value::Value,

-value::Single
+value::Single or

-s are returned
+Only s are returned

 from KeyValue to front-ends.
 Hence, a series of conversions must be